Skip to content

 This is a premium feature.

-On iOS, a haptic tap or left swipe reveals additional actions: Rename, Duplicate, and Delete.
+On iOS, swipe left on a configuration to reveal the Rename, Duplicate, and Delete options.
 Note that Rename and Delete are only available for configurations that are not currently active.

-On macOS, these actions are available via the right-click context menu.
+On macOS, these options are available via the right-click context menu.

 Background Image

-The Background Image is part of the board configuration and is displayed whenever no video is playing.
-You can load an image from the device’s local file system or photo library.
+The Background Image is shown on the external screen whenever no video is playing.
+Tap this option to load an image from your device's storage or photo library.

-Choose the playback behaviour Stage Cue applies to every new video the moment you add it to a board.
-Setting the default here saves you from adjusting every clip individually.
+Set the defaults that Stage Cue applies to every new video button you add.
+These settings do not apply to image buttons.
 You can still open Video Settings later to fine-tune a specific video.

 Global MIDI Trigger

-If you prefer typing the command instead of using MIDI Learn, enter it manually.
-The required format is explained in the section MIDI Format.
+If you prefer to type the command instead, you can enter it manually.
+The required format is explained in MIDI Format.

 Stop Playback

-Assign this trigger when you want a single MIDI button to immediately halt whichever video is currently playing.
+Assign this trigger when you want a single button on your MIDI controller to immediately stop whichever video is currently playing.

 Play Next

-This trigger jumps straight to the next video on the board and starts it playing.
-If nothing is currently running, or you are already on the last clip, Stage Cue wraps around and launches the first video instead.
+This trigger jumps to the next video on the board and starts playing it.
+If nothing is currently playing, or you are already on the last video, Stage Cue wraps around and plays the first video instead.

 MIDI Setup

-On iOS, Stage Cue can connect to remote MIDI sessions over the local network.
-This view shows a list of all devices on the same network that are running a network MIDI session.
-Tap a device to connect.
-Once connected, Stage Cue will receive MIDI messages from that device directly over the network.
+On iOS, Stage Cue can connect to other devices on the same Wi-Fi network to receive MIDI signals.
+This list shows all compatible devices currently found on your network.
+Tap a device to connect — once connected, Stage Cue will receive MIDI commands from that device wirelessly.

-On macOS, you can connect to remote MIDI sessions using the Audio MIDI Setup app.
-Here’s how to connect to for example Stage Traxx running on an iPhone:
+On macOS, you connect to network MIDI sessions using the Audio MIDI Setup app that comes with your Mac.
+Here's how to connect to, for example, Stage Traxx running on an iPhone:

 2. Go to MIDI Studio, then open MIDI Network Setup.